What Is a DEXA Scan?

 Ready to See Your Numbers?

-Book a DEXA scan at our Rancho Mirage location.
+Book a DEXA scan at our Rancho Mirage or San Dimas location.
+No referral needed.

 Want to learn more?
-Read our articles on body composition.
+Read our articles on body composition and bone health.